 Kamay Botany Bay National Park is a magnificent headland site that bounds the mouth of Botany Bay, Sydney.
 The Kurnell Precinct of Kamay Botany Bay National Park is located on the southern headland of Botany Bay.
-The place is highly significant for Australia as it is the site of first contact in 1770 between Aboriginal Australians and the crew the HMB Endeavour.
+The place is highly significant for Australia as it is the site of contact in 1770 between Aboriginal Australians and the crew the HMB Endeavour.
 It is also the place of last sighting of the French explorer Compte de La Perouse in 1788, the locality for many of the plant species first collected by Banks and Solander, and contains important samples of endangered ecological communities.

-The Kamay 2020 Project is a joint Australian and New South Wales Governments project to commemorate the 250th anniversary of the meeting of two cultures at Kurnell.
+The Kamay 2020 Project is a joint Australian and New South Wales Governments project to commemorate the 250th anniversary since the encounter between Aboriginal Australians and the crew of the HMB Endeavour at Kurnell.
 This significant project has been informed by the Kamay Botany Bay National Park Kurnell: Master Plan and Plan of Management to deliver improved visitor amenity and access, provide new experiences and acknowledge the diversity of stories associated with this place.

-The 250th anniversary of the first contact between Aboriginal Australians and the crew of the Endeavour provides a unique opportunity to take a fresh look at this nationally significant place as one that respects and interprets many layers of history.
+The 250th anniversary of contact between Aboriginal Australians and the crew of the HMB Endeavour provides a unique opportunity to take a fresh look at this nationally significant place as one that respects and interprets many layers of history.

-- Minor conservation works to the existing 1870 Cook Obelisk.
+- conservation works to the 1870 Cook Obelisk (completed April 2020).

 - detailed investigation, planning and design for other elements of the master plan will commence soon including a new Visitors Centre.
 Information on future works and activities will be provided during the year and you can refer to the Master Plan for details on what's planned.